vinot84/Omni-agent-java/README.md

 - Add your cloud or Docker deployment steps in the CI/CD workflow

 ## Customization
-- Update content in `src/main/resources/templates/index.html`
+- Update content in `src/main/resources/templates/index.html` and `demo.html`
 - Add styles in `src/main/resources/static/style.css`

 ## Contact